 • Case studies of success in bank risk management: While considerable attention has been paid to failures in bank risk management, a number of banks have demonstrated sustained success in reconciling the regulatory and public interest in banking safety with investors’ need for earnings growth and satisfactory return on capital.
 The report examines in detail such success stories across a number of business models and geographies as well as the lessons to be drawn from them.

-The study provides a balanced, composite view of the considerations involved in this strategic planning.
+The report provides a balanced, composite view of the considerations involved in this strategic planning.
 In a rapidly evolving process of global re-regulation, it assesses the impact of what has been agreed, what is still to be agreed, and provides an indication of the likely future outcomes.

 New supervisory and regulatory measures